I tried building an environment for using LLMs differently by purpose with NVIDIA LLM Router (Basics)

 # ...

-The slots stay the same as defaults, so the trained MLP's selection logic works as-is—only the actual call destinations change.
-Looking at the /v1/chat/completions response, the model field correctly records nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-NVFP4 and z-ai/glm-5.2-20260616—you can see in practice that "only the entity changes while the slot name stays the same."
+Since the slots remain the default, the trained MLP's selection logic carries over as-is; only the actual call destinations are replaced.
+Looking at the /v1/chat/completions response, you can see nvidia/NVIDIA-Nemotron-3-Nano-30B-A3B-NVFP4 and z-ai/glm-5.2-20260616 properly recorded in the model field — confirming that "the entity is swapped while the slot name stays the same."

-The ability to design data sovereignty—sensitive light queries go local, externally-sharable ones go to emerging cloud models, hard problems only go to Opus—all from a single pool config YAML is what makes this a good fit for enterprise requirements.
-OpenRouter Auto and Pareto pools are closed within OpenRouter's own models, so this "on-prem + cloud mixed" setup is exclusively the domain of v3 (and self-hosted routers like it).
+The ability to design data sovereignty — routing lightweight sensitive queries to local, externally-publishable queries to emerging cloud models, and only hard problems to Opus — with a single pool config file is where v3 fits well with enterprise requirements.
+OpenRouter Auto and Pareto are constrained to models within OpenRouter's catalog, so this "on-premises + cloud hybrid" is exclusively in v3's territory (and self-hosted routers like v3).

-Running the same 5 questions from Chapter 7 against this mixed pool, the reduction rates shifted as follows:
+Running the same 5 questions from Chapter 7 again with this hybrid pool, the reduction rates changed as follows:

-With the default pool in Chapter 7, both tol=0.05 and tol=0.10 plateaued around 78%.
-After switching to the mixed pool, tol=0.10 extended to 87.2%.
-Kimi K2.7 Code and GLM 5.2 took over medium-weight queries, shifting the calls that had concentrated on gpt-5.2 / gpt-5.4 toward cheaper emerging models.
-At tol=0.20, nearly everything consolidates onto local Nemotron and cloud-side cost becomes literally $0.
+With the default pool in Chapter 7, both tol=0.05 and tol=0.10 plateaued in the 78% range, but switching to the hybrid pool pushed tol=0.10 to 87.2%.
+The swapped-in Kimi K2.7 Code and GLM 5.2 now handle medium-weight queries, and calls that were concentrated on gpt-5.2 / gpt-5.4 flowed toward the cheaper emerging models.
+At tol=0.20, almost everything consolidates to local Nemotron, making the cloud-side cost literally $0.

-Latency is another concern, so I measured 2 questions—a light chitchat and a heavy philosophy question—3 times each (median values):
+Latency was also a concern, so I measured it for 2 questions — lightweight chitchat and heavy philosophy — 3 times each (median values shown):

-On the light side the results are nearly equivalent—local is actually slightly faster.
-But for the heavy side it flips, with Nemotron taking 5× longer.
-This is because while Opus returned around 138 tokens concisely for Discuss the Chinese Room argument in 100 words., Nemotron returned a long response of 1,600–2,100 tokens.
-The gap in "following the 100-word instruction constraint" translates directly into perceived latency—something worth keeping in mind when designing pools.
+The lightweight case is roughly equivalent — local is even slightly faster — but the heavyweight case reverses, with Nemotron being 5x slower.
+This is because while Opus returned around 138 tokens for the prompt Discuss the Chinese Room argument in 100 words., Nemotron returned a verbose 1,600–2,100 tokens.
+The difference in "whether instruction-following respects the 100-word constraint" directly translates to perceived latency — something worth keeping in mind when designing the pool.

 How to Audit Routing Decisions

-When evaluating enterprise adoption, the question that always comes up is auditability of routing decisions.
-Whether you can trace "which question was routed to which model, and why" in logs is critical for compliance and post-incident analysis.
+The first thing you'll always be asked when considering enterprise adoption is auditability of routing decisions.
+Being able to trace "which question was routed to which model, and why" in logs is critical for compliance and post-incident analysis.

-The RoutingResult v3 returns includes not just the selected model, but the full pool's confidences, cost estimates, and latency.
-Streaming this directly into an observability platform lets you detect incidents like "Opus was being called even for light questions" after the fact.
+The RoutingResult returned by v3 includes not just the selected model, but the confidence for the entire pool, cost estimates, and latency as well.
+Streaming this directly to your observability stack lets you detect incidents like "Opus was being called even for lightweight questions" after the fact.

-Comparing to OpenRouter Auto: since Auto's NotDiamond decision rationale is a black box, "why was that model selected" cannot be reproduced after the fact. v3 can record P(correct) for all 9 models, so if enterprise requirements include an obligation to preserve routing decision rationale, that's a compelling reason to choose v3.
-Quietly very useful.
+Comparing to OpenRouter Auto: since Auto's NotDiamond decision rationale is a black box, "why was that model selected" cannot be reproduced after the fact. v3 can record P(correct) for all 9 models, so if enterprise requirements include "obligation to store routing decision rationale," that's a concrete reason to choose v3.
+Quietly appreciated.

-Going one step further, viewing logs over time reveals indicators for deciding when to retrain—routing drift, where the selected_model distribution for the same question set shifts over time, and cost drift, where the cost ratio per pool model diverges from initial projections.
-The operational aspects around this are something I plan to address in Part 2.
+Taking this one step further, viewing logs over time reveals indicators for deciding when to retrain: "routing drift," where the selected_model distribution for the same query group shifts over time, and "cost drift," where the cost ratio by pool model deviates from initial estimates.
+The operational aspects around this are covered in the planned Part 2 continuation.

-So far we've looked at the behavior of the routing service and auditing, but let me briefly touch on how to connect when actually calling from an app or agent.
+So far we've looked at the routing service behavior and auditing, but let me also briefly touch on how to connect from actual apps or agents.

 The /v1/chat/completions exposed by v3's model-router serve is OpenAI-compatible.
-It receives the messages array as-is and returns a response in OpenAI style with { id, choices, model, usage }.
-For the model in the request, you simply specify the policy name written in the pool config (for the default checkpoint it's default, or whatever name you gave to a custom mixed pool you built), and internally MLP runs and forwards to the actual model.
+It accepts the messages array as-is and returns a response in the OpenAI style of { id, choices, model, usage }.
+For the model field in the request, you simply specify the policy name written in the pool config (for the default checkpoint it's default, or whatever name you gave to a mixed pool you assembled yourself), and internally MLP runs and forwards to the actual model.

 curl -X POST http://<DGX_SPARK_IP>:8202/v1/chat/completions \